Get Christie Love!

-Get Christie Love! is an American crime drama TV series starring Teresa Graves as an undercover female detective which originally aired on ABC from January 22, 1974, until April 5, 1975.
+Get Christie Love! is a one-hour American crime drama TV series starring Teresa Graves as an undercover female detective which originally aired on ABC from January 22, 1974, until April 4, 1975.
+Reruns then ran on Friday nights at 10:00 p.m. from April 11, 1975 to July 18, 1975.
 The starring television role made Graves the second black female lead in a non-stereotypical role for an American weekly series, after Diahann Carroll in Julia.
 The series is based on Dorothy Uhnak's crime-thriller novel The Ledger.

 Synopsis

 Based on the novel The Ledger, the main character "Christie Opara"—a white, New York City police detective—was dropped completely and "Christie Love" emerged.
 Det.
-Olga Ford of the NYPD served as the series' Technical Advisor.
+Olga Ford of the NYPD served as the series' technical advisor and sometime writer.
 Get Christie Love! was originally broadcast in January 1974 as an ABC Movie of the Week, inspired by the 1970s blaxploitation films such as Tamara Dobson's Cleopatra Jones (1973), and Pam Grier's Coffy (1973) and Foxy Brown (1974).
 The title character had a catchphrase; upon apprehending a criminal, Love would declare, "You're under arrest, Sugah!"
 The film proved a success, and consequently spawned a short-lived television series on the ABC network.
-22 episodes were shown from September 11, 1974 – April 5, 1975, featuring Charles Cioffi as Love's supervisor Lt.
+Twenty-two episodes were shown from September 11, 1974 to April 5, 1975, featuring Charles Cioffi as Love's supervisor Lt.
 Matt Reardon, who was later replaced by Jack Kelly as Capt.
 Arthur Ryan.

 Financed on a meager budget and heavily sanitized to conform to Graves' religious morals (she had become a Jehovah's Witness since the making of the pilot, and eventually retired from the entertainment industry to focus on her faith), the series was cancelled after one year.
 One episode featured many of Graves' former Laugh-In co-stars such as Judy Carne, Jo Anne Worley, and Arte Johnson in particular playing a mad bomber.
-Another notable guest star was Jaclyn Smith, who appeared in an episode entitled "A Fashion Heist."
+Another notable guest star was Jaclyn Smith, who appeared in an episode entitled "A Fashion Heist".